TU-CSCI3362-SP22/activity-state/README.md

 Non-refactored codebase - icky and gross conditionals.
 Activity will be to refactor it to no longer have icky and gross conditionals and to put things into classes

+Quarters ARE images! for our capsule machine.
+For every image submitted, a corresponding random image will be dispensed

 ### States:
  - No Image to Upload
  - Image to Upload